 Best markets for swing trading

 A popular commodity, known on most trading platforms as XAUUSD, gold is one of the most volatile markets currently traded.
 Acting as a safe haven against the U.S. Dollar, gold usually moves whenever we see either positive or negative news concerning the US markets.
-To put things into context gold moved it’s most when we had the 2008/9 global recession.
-Those looking for swings may trade gold if they expect another crash, or see the markets growing at record pace as this will also see the price of gold drop substantially.
+To put things into context gold moved it’s mostly when we had the 2008/9 global recession.
+Those looking for swings may trade gold if they expect another crash, or see the markets growing at a record pace as this will also see the price of gold drop substantially.

 Any market hoping to substantially innovate will likely face the challenges and speculations which come with attempting to be a first mover.
 Bitcoin leading the line as far as Cryptocurrencies has seen this more than most markets.
 The biggest swing we’ve seen in this market has come in the form of the 2017 rise to $20,000, then the preceding drop in 2018 to $3,000.

 Best Brokers for Swing Trading

 The best brokers for swing trading are usually those who have a range of markets, good execution speeds and generally reliable.
 Trading volatile markets can be risky and expensive, so brokers would need to offer the above and more, to help ease your mind when trading with them at the best cost.